terrapower/armi/doc/requirements/sdid.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is the principle design restraint for the settings package.
 In addition to raw implementation complexity, asking developers and users to relearn any alterations to the existing system counts towards total complexity; deeming migration to an equally complex system not worth the effort without stronger incentives.

-Historically developers are used to looking up the name of their setting by using a string fed into a collection object and having the value associated with the name returned back.
-The same behavior was used to assign a new value to the given name in the shared object.
-This constitutes the vast majority of external interactions with the settings system.

 Reactor Overview
 ----------------